European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ### setIdentity(identity: Uid2Identity): void

-Use this function to provide a new identity to the UID2 SDK.
+Use this function to provide a new identity to the EUID SDK.
 Any existing refresh attempts are cancelled, and the new identity is used for all future operations.
 A new refresh timer is started.
 Once the identity has been validated, all registered event handlers are called with an `IdentityUpdated` event containing the new identity.

 `setIdentity` throws an error if it is called before `init` has completed.